-The members of the EIT Community, namely EIT Urban Mobility, EIT Climate KIC and EIT Manufacturing are Knowledge and Innovation Communities (KIC) created by the European Institute of Innovation and Technology (EIT).
+EIT Urban Mobility is a Knowledge and Innovation Community (KIC) created by the European Institute of Innovation and Technology (EIT).
 It has been set up as a legal entity and, as such, it signed a Partnership Agreement (covering a 7-year period, 2021-2027) and a Grant Agreement (covering a 3-year period, 2023-2025) with the EIT.

-The Grant Agreement allows EIT Community to provide financial support to third parties (i.e. "subgrantees" or "recipients") for projects and actions that contribute to the objectives and targets of the EIT Community Business Plan 2023-2025.
-Entities receiving EIT Community funding for the implementation of projects will therefore become subgrantees of the Business Plan 2023-2025, committing themselves to perform towards the achievement of the related targets.
+The Grant Agreement allows EIT Urban Mobility to provide financial support to third parties (i.e. "subgrantees" or "recipients") for projects and actions that contribute to the objectives and targets of the EIT Urban Mobility Business Plan 2023-2025.
+Entities receiving EIT Urban Mobility funding for the implementation of projects will therefore become subgrantees of the Business Plan 2023-2025, committing themselves to perform towards the achievement of the related targets.

-Entities that have never been part of projects funded by EIT Community and that do not have a PIC (Participant Identification Code) validated by the Research Executive Agency (REA) of the European Commission will be subject to PIC validation process managed by the EIT Community Onboarding Service.
-The validation of the PIC is mandatory for all the KIC's subgrantees.
+Entities that have never been part of projects funded by EIT Urban Mobility and that do not have a PIC (Participant Identification Code) validated by the Research Executive Agency (REA) of the European Commission will be subject to PIC validation process managed by the EIT Community Onboarding Service.
+The validation of the PIC is mandatory for all EIT Urban Mobility's subgrantees.
 Entities will be asked to provide a package of documentation to complete their validation (see table below) and become "EIT validated".

 The following tables summarise the information needed for entities that do not have a validated PIC (i.e., entities without a PIC or when the PIC is only declared) and for entities with a validated PIC.
 The documentation to be provided is different depending on the amount of EIT funding requested.

-Entities without a PIC or a PIC with the status "Declared" Entities requesting 60,000 EUR or more Legal entity identification form with supporting documents Ad-hoc declarations Declaration of honour Declaration of Joint Liability (DoJL - for Affiliated Entities) Official VAT document proof (for non-EU Countries) Certification of Registry Copy of the Identity Card or Passport of the authorized person Financial capacity assessment documents
+Entities without a PIC or a PIC with the status "Declared"

+Entities requesting less than 60,000 EUR Entities requesting 60,000 EUR or more

+• Legal entity identification form without Legal entity identification form with supporting

+supporting documents documents

+Ad-hoc declarations Ad-hoc declarations

+Declaration of Honour (DoH) Declaration of honour

+o Declaration of Joint Liability (DoJL - for o Declaration of Joint Liability (DoJL - for

+Affiliated Entities) Affiliated Entities)

+Official VAT document proof (for non-EU

+Countries)

+Certification of Registry

+Copy of the Identity Card or Passport of the

+authorized person

+Financial capacity assessment documents